 Cash Offers: can often sign closing documents electronically.

-- Recording — This is the final step!: The escrow/title company will deliver closing documents to the county recorders office, and will record the property to the new owners name(s).
+- Recording: This is the final step!: The escrow and title company will deliver closing documents to the county recorder's office and will record the property to the new owner's name(s).

-- Get the Keys: After escrow/title sends confirmation that the new owners are “officially on record”, then the buyer meets with their agent to get the keys, and… CELEBRATION!
+- Get the Keys: After escrow and title send confirmation that the new owners are “officially on record”, then the buyer meets with their agent to get the keys and Celebration!

 This is a generic model based on the regular 30 day escrow period in the San Francisco Bay Area market.
 Other counties, locations, local conditions, and terms may vary.